The Two Synod Solution

 Committee on Representation shall

-on advise each respective
+on advise their respective

 Representation Presbytery's nominating